 A growing number of top WeChat influencers started developing their own e-commerce and content mini-programs.

 In order to understand the trend, we have to look into these influencer accounts in more details.

 WeChat has been the place where a striving community of influencers developed (partly due to specificities of the Chinese market, and partly due to the fact that WeChat advertising wasn’t that good at targeting customers).

 These influencers became huge growth drivers for fashion, childcare and cosmetic brands.
-Their recommendations were extremely trusted by Chinese users, driving huge amount of sales.
+Their recommendations were extremely trusted by Chinese users, driving a huge amount of sales.

 But there was one problem: influencers use WeChat Subscription Accounts (somehow equivalent to Facebook Pages) to send notifications, but the articles sent on these accounts can’t contain hyperlinks!
 It was therefore difficult for influencers to link to products in order to convert from content to e-commerce.